Food, Clothing, Shelter and “The Internet”

 Another interesting development was the entry of over 20 new smartphone brands (like Xiaomi, OPPO, Vivo, Lenovo, LYF) in the Indian market, offering increasingly affordable smartphones loaded with apps that Indians adore — such as WhatsApp, Facebook, Gaana.com, YouTube, SHAREit, etc.

 Over 40 new smartphone assembling units and component factories have made India their base, making smartphones more affordable for a young and aspirational Indian demographics.
 Indians are among the heaviest users of their smartphones in the world, spending closed to 28 hours per week.
 45% of this time is spent on entertainment followed by 34% spend on social media and search.
-Also, about 80% of the Internet traffic is generated via smartphones.
+Also, about 80% of Internet traffic is generated via smartphones.
 Watching daily sops on TV become a ritual in the early 2000s with production houses like Balaji Telefilms churning popular emotions for millions of housewives and middle-class families.
 The Internet provided a foot-in-the-door for the US TV series via Netflix and Amazon to tap the teenagers and working-class population starving for differentiated content.
 Both these platforms are now chasing leading Indian film studios for local content deals.
-Balaji Telefilms in 2017 launched ALTBalaji to dish-out Internet-first content optimized for premium segment of customers, opening new revenue stream for the production house.
+Balaji Telefilms in 2017 launched ALTBalaji to dish-out Internet-first content optimized for the premium segment of customers, opening new revenue stream for the production house.

-Meanwhile, US$50 bn is likely to be spent in 2018 (up from US$38.5 bn in 2017) on popular E-commerce platforms such as Flipkart, Amazon, Big Basket for purchasing mobile phones, apparel, food items, jewellery, among others.
+Meanwhile, US$50 bn is likely to be spent in 2018 (up from US$38.5 bn in 2017) on popular E-commerce platforms such as Flipkart, Amazon, Big Basket for purchasing mobile phones, apparel, food items, jewelry, among others.

-Online payment got a big boost after government’s decision of demonetization and a big push for digital transactions.
+Online payment got a big boost after the government’s decision of demonetization and a big push for digital transactions.
 Indian digital payment players such as Paytm, FreeCharge, MobiKwik made headlines in 2017, particularly Paytm that touched 280 million registered users.
 This market becomes too-hard-to-resist for the American payments major Paypal in late 2017.
 American taxi aggregator Uber completed 500 million in August this year, within four years of its entry in India and with operations in only 29 Indian cities.
 Indian counterpart Ola is believed to have twice as many rides with its wider market outreach.

 All of them have secured a cheque from global VC and PE firms – which stand convinced, not only the overall Indian consumption story but this consumption taking a digital shift.
 As per estimates, firms from the US, China and Japan are the top investors in the Indian start-ups investing close to US$14 bn alone in 2017.

-Having said that India is a country of contrasts and is a playground to test contrarian hypothesis.
+Having said that India is a country of contrasts and is a playground to test the contrarian hypothesis.
 As we talk about premium consumers shift for online channels, there is also a rush to scout for real estate to establish “Brick & Mortar Stores.”